 - warring cultural viewpoints

-We are not just divided; we are very nearly fractured.
-The only other time this nation has been divided like this; brother versus brother, friend versus friend, is during the civil war.
+The only time this nation has been divided like this, brother versus brother, friend versus friend, is during the civil war.

-“It is rather bad to think that we should be fighting him on the one side and me on the other for he says he was in the fort during the whole engagement(.)
+“It is rather bad to think that we should be fighting him on the one side and me on the other, for he says he was in the fort during the whole engagement(.)

-While I know that the “wars” erupting on Facebook is not the same as shooting muskets at your friends, lifelong friendships are being torn apart, and families are not speaking to one another.
+While I know that the “wars” erupting on Facebook are not the same as shooting muskets at your friends, lifelong friendships are being torn apart, and families are not speaking to one another.

 Try to stay off social media

-Social media is just a landmine of posts from crazy people, memes mocking the candidate and values that you hold dear, misinformation, and bickering.
+Social media is just a landmine of posts from crazy people, memes mocking the candidate and values you hold dear, misinformation, and bickering.

 Remember that something resonated with the person who shared it, but this post may not accurately reflect who they are as a whole.

 I think it is crucial to remember that people are much more than what they share online.

 Keep having conversations, but avoid arguing with people

 The point of these conversations should be to remain civil and understand someone else’s point of view.

-It is a means to connect with people who think of things differently than we do, and hopefully, remember that we are all Americans.
+It is a means to connect with people who think of things differently than we do and, hopefully, remember that we are all Americans.

 It is doubtful that you will influence someone else to change their vote, as this election has stirred deep passions, ideologies, and values for nearly everyone.

 Vote as early as you can and then stop engaging in all things political

 If your state has early voting, do it, and then take a break from the debates, the news, and anything else that has to do with the process.

-That will give you plenty of time to take it to your state’s approved drop off locations or get it in the mail.
+That will give you plenty of time to take it to your state’s approved drop-off locations or get it in the mail.

 Once your vote has been cast, there is nothing to be gained by watching the debates, campaign rallies, or speeches.

 Voting is the one thing you can do that affects the election results, so do it and then move on.

 Don’t turn into someone you don’t like

 However, one of my most significant issues with the current administration has been the lack of empathy, compassion, and respect for other human beings.

 If I allow myself to become as callous as the people I think are awful, then I am no better than them.

 When you allow the hatred and vitriol of others to change who you are, they have won.

 Prepare yourself for the winner of the election

 Volunteer at the local level of your community government, march for causes that matter to you, or write an op-ed!

 If you wake up every day asking yourself why you live in a place that would choose a leader such as whoever won, then maybe get a work visa and live abroad for a while.

 We have people trying to find a way to live in actual outer space, so I am sure you can figure out how to live in other parts of the world!

 In the end